the-vegetarian-vampire/Commerce/README.md

-## CS50w's - Project 2 - Commerce
+## Commerce
-Harvard's Web Programming with Python and JavaScript:
+Project 2 for Harvard's CS50w Web Programming with Python and JavaScript:

+#### Overview
-An eBay-like e-commerce auction site which allows users to post auction listings, place bids, comment, and add listings to a watchlist.
+An eBay-like e-commerce auction site which allows users to post listings, place bids, comment, and add listings to a watchlist.

 Youtube: